Configuring High Availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On Cluster

 Installing and setting up the RHEL HA Add-On cluster

-Install and set up the RHEL HA Add-On cluster according to Implement RHEL HA Add-On cluster on Power Virtual Server.
+Install and set up the RHEL HA Add-On cluster according to Implementing a RHEL HA Add-On Cluster on IBM Power Virtual Server.

 Configure and test fencing as described in Creating the fencing device.